ros2hp/grmgr/README.md

 	. . .
 ```

-The repercussions of a potentially unlimited **_dop_** should be obvious.
-It has the potential to place a strain on the server resources like CPU or memory when the **_dop_** is very high.
-If the task performs a database request it may also exceed the number of database connections at the database or in the application's pool of connections.
-The variable and unpredictable and potentially hostile consumption of system and database resources therefore makes it an anti-social application that cannot safely coexist with other applications.
+The repercussions of a running a large number of concurrent **_parallelTask'_**s should be obvious.
+It has the potential to overwhelm the server's CPU, io or memory resources.
+If the task performs a database request it then has the potential to exceed the number of database connections.
+The potential for a hostile takeover of system and/or database resources makes the this code dangerous and any application using it is unsafe to co-exist with other applications.

 To introduce some control over the **_dop_** of the **_parallelTask_** is fortunately quite easy.
 A common expression for this capability is **_throttling_**.
 To throttle this component is a matter of adding a "counter" and a  **_channel_**.
 The channel is used to send a "finished" message from **_parallelTask_**.